-John's decades of legal service to the construction industry have cultivated a fine-tuned and practical approach.
-As a trial attorney and counselor serving the construction industry, John's clients include contractors, subcontractors, design professionals, material suppliers, and developers, as well as both public and private project owners.
-John’s clients rely on his efficiency, common sense, and results-oriented approach to solving their legal problems.
+Through his decades of legal service to the construction industry, John has cultivated a fine-tuned and practical approach.
+John's clients include contractors, subcontractors, design professionals, material suppliers, and developers, as well as both public and private project owners.
+John's clients rely on his efficiency, common sense, and results-oriented approach to solve their legal problems.

-In more than twenty years representing clients in construction disputes, John has litigated, arbitrated and mediated in the state and federal courts of New England and beyond.
-With an engineering background, he is well-suited to deal with contractors, architects and engineers, and the complex technical issues arising in construction litigation.
-John has litigated complex construction disputes involving changed conditions, delay and inefficiency, force majeure, design malpractice and construction defects.
-He also has extensive experience counseling public and private project owners, contractors and design professionals in the area of design and construction services procurement including bid protests, and drafting and negotiation of design and construction contracts.
+In more than 20 years representing clients in construction disputes, John has litigated, arbitrated, and mediated in the state and federal courts of New England and beyond.
+With an engineering background, he is well-suited to dealing with contractors, architects, and engineers, and the complex technical issues arising in construction litigation.
+John has litigated complex construction disputes involving changed conditions, delay and inefficiency, force majeure, design malpractice, and construction defects.
+He also has extensive experience counseling public and private project owners, contractors, and design professionals in the area of design and construction services procurement including bid protests, and drafting and negotiating design and construction contracts.

 Representative Litigation Matters

-- Successfully filed a motion to dismiss a design malpractice claim arising out of alleged defective specifications on project for renovation of submarine repair facility at the Portsmouth Naval Shipyard in Kittery, ME.
-Fletch’s Sandblasting & Painting, Inc. v.
-Fay, Spofford and Thorndike d/b/a Stantec Consulting Services, Inc., 2019 WL 847731.
+- Successfully filed motion to dismiss a design malpractice claim arising out of alleged defective specifications on project for renovation of submarine repair facility at the Portsmouth Naval Shipyard in Kittery, Maine (Fletch's Sandblasting & Painting, Inc. v.
+Fay, Spofford and Thorndike d/b/a Stantec Consulting Services, Inc., 2019 WL 847731)